ChuyangYeyoung/BlackBottle/v4-web/local-api/README.md

 ## License

-This local database system is part of the dYdX Chain V4 web application and follows the same AGPL-3.0 license.
+This local database system is part of the Black Bottle Chain V4 web application and follows the same AGPL-3.0 license.